Looking for Funding Opportunities Related to COVID-19?

 All Millennial campus spaces licensed to University Business Partners (UBP), including offices in PORTAL, are open.
 Authorized UBP staff may need to use their University-issued key card to access facilities.
 Partners are encouraged to contact Gail Keene at 704-687-8286 if they have any questions about the operational status of the Millennial campus.

-Links to Federal Agency Guidance on Proposal Submission and Award Management
+Federal Agency Guidance on Proposal Submission and Award Management

-Many of the federal sponsors have released information on the impact of the COVID-19 on their operations, including potential changes to proposal submission deadlines.
+Many federal sponsors have released information on the impact of the COVID-19 on their operations, including potential changes to proposal submission deadlines.
 Below are links to documents that were released over the past few weeks.
 We will post additional documents on the RED website as they become available.
 Moreover, the Council on Government Relations (COGR) has curated guidance from several federal agencies here.